Immunotherapy for Malignant Mesothelioma

 Pembrolizumab (Keytruda) and nivolumab (Opdivo) are drugs that target PD-1, a protein on immune system cells called T cells.
 PD-1 helps keep the T cells from attacking other cells in the body.
 By blocking PD-1, these drugs boost the immune response against cancer cells.
 This can shrink some tumors or slow their growth.

-Nivolumab can be used along with ipilimumab (see below) as the first treatment in people with malignant mesothelioma that cannot be removed with surgery.
+• Nivolumab can be used along with another checkpoint inhibitor, ipilimumab (see below), as the first treatment in people with mesothelioma that can't be removed with surgery.

-These drugs are given as an intravenous (IV) infusion every 2 or 3 weeks.
+These drugs are given as an intravenous (IV) infusion every 2 to 6 weeks.

 CTLA-4 inhibitor